 “Everyone loves bacon with everything,” she says.
 “Bacon is such a craze right now.”

-Preservation of delicate paper resources like Anniversary Comfort is a major problem for Special Collection departments at Villanova and elsewhere, Bang says.
+According to Bang, preservation of delicate paper resources like Anniversary Comfort is a major problem for Special Collection departments at Villanova and elsewhere.
 Some printings from the periods of the World Wars disintegrate on their own because they were printed on paper with a higher acid content than usual, falling apart earlier than older material simply because of their makeup.
-Special Collections does not have a preservation budget, however; neither do most of its partner departments at other institutions.
+Special Collections, along with most of its partner departments at other institutions, does not have a preservation budget.
 So what is the main goal for preservation right now?

 “Do no further harm,” Bang says.

-Harm done by past librarians shows clearly on the centuries-old title page of a pocket-sized, illuminated manuscript of St. Augustine’s minor works.
+Harm done by past librarians clearly shows on the centuries-old title page of a pocket-sized, illuminated manuscript of St. Augustine’s minor works.
 A hole-punched stamp marks the volume as belonging to Villanova Library.
 Bang notes that preservation and handling techniques changed greatly in the decades since a librarian made those holes.

-The Digital Library plays a large part in preventing further harm to books today, Bang says, because it allows scholars to use Special Collections resources without needing to access the physical materials, which can be very fragile.
-Falvey Special Collections used to have a “really robust” scanning operation, digitizing items from Falvey’s holdings as well as resources from other institutions.
+The Digital Library plays a large part in preventing further harm to books today because it allows scholars to use Special Collections resources without needing to access the physical materials, which can be very fragile.
+Bang explains that Falvey Special Collections used to have a “really robust” scanning operation, digitizing items from Falvey’s holdings as well as resources from other institutions.

 “We scan for them free of charge,” Bang says.
 “Our payment is we get to add that content to our digital library.”

-The scanning lab has been shut down since July, however, due to renovations in Old Falvey.
-Yet the Digital Library’s holdings still grow as the Falvey staff adds video and audio content from a variety of sources, including a collection of paperbacks from the turn of the 20th century.
+The scanning lab was temporarily shut down in 2016 due to renovations in Old Falvey.
+Yet, the Digital Library’s holdings grew and continue to do so as the Falvey staff adds video and audio content from a variety of sources, including a collection of paperbacks from the turn of the 20th century.

-Bang’s interest in the everyday hobbies and activities of past Americans fed into her love for these ‘dime novels’, books that were first published in serialized form in magazines like Anniversary Comfort.
+Bang’s interest in the everyday hobbies and activities of past Americans fed into her love for dime novels, books that were first published in serialized form in magazines like Anniversary Comfort.

-The library staff found the dime novels Bang has been studying “in a dark corner of the library basement” while looking for a missing science fiction paperback collection, Bang says.
+The library staff found the dime novels Bang has been studying “in a dark corner of the library basement” while looking for a missing science fiction paperback collection.
 Instead of science fiction, they found “three shelves of very, very sad looking books in very terrible condition” in the office of a retiring professor.
 Thanks to this surprise discovery, Bang and her colleagues were able to rescue the dime novels, some of the earliest examples of paperback printing, “from the trash bin of history.”

-The plotlines, Bang says, can be closer to a soap opera than to what most consider fine literature, and some contain racial and gender stereotypes that would be offensive today, but the novels give researchers a sense of American pop culture in the early 1900s, and Bang believes it is important to preserve them.
-She’s done extensive research on the collection in Falvey and presented her work at meetings of the Pop Culture Association.
-She plans to present further research at their national meeting in San Diego this spring.
+The plotlines, Bang says, can be closer to a soap opera than to what most consider fine literature, and some contain racial and gender stereotypes that would be offensive today; however, the novels give researchers a sense of American pop culture in the early 1900s, and Bang believes it is important to preserve them.
+She has done extensive research on the collection in Falvey and presented her work at meetings of the Pop Culture Association, including their national meeting in San Diego in the spring of 2017.

 Bang and Demien Katz, the Director of Library Technology, made strides in preserving their favorite dime novel, Alex McVeigh Miller’s The Bride of the Tomb, by transcribing it into a Project Gutenberg e-book, something Katz does with a number of texts from Falvey’s holdings.
 They even narrated a full audiobook version of the novel, which is accessible, along with a growing audio archive, on the Digital Library website.